Get

 Training

 As you prevent your dog from practicing actions you don’t want, you must train the behaviors you do want.
-Consistent obedience training from a young age and dialing in essential cues will lessen the chances of your dog initiating the predatory sequence and give you tools to pull them out of it when they’re in a situation that might engage their prey drive.
+Consistent obedience and recall training from a young age and dialing in essential cues will lessen the chances of your dog initiating the predatory sequence and give you tools to pull them out of it when they’re in a situation that might engage their prey drive.

 Training commands like “drop it,” “leave it,” and “wait” can prevent your dog from investigating a hazardous object or animal.
 The most crucial behavior is recall.
 A solid recall command will interrupt your dog’s predatory sequence, allowing them to stop what they’re doing and return to you.